LeonidasEng/PoseMate/IMU-Visualiser/SimpleDemo/README.md

 This application was designed to gather data from the PoseMate device and allow for data collection and analysis.

+Please open SimpleDemo, inside you will find the root directory for the IMU-Visualiser.

 The code for this system is divided into three main files:
 1. MainWindow.xaml - Here you will find the main markup file for all visual elements of the program.
 2. MainViewModel.cs - This file creates the 3D object for the IMU animation using WPF Helix Toolkit.